We’re renaming ‘products’ to ‘apps’

 2. Select Directory > Users.

 5. Select View Jira project roles.
-You can now view and update their project roles.

 Add data to user properties